The UN proposal calls for an arms embargo and democracy in Myanmar | ExBulletin

 The UN proposal calls for an arms embargo and democracy in Myanmar

-UNITED NATIONS (AP) – The UN General Assembly is expected to adopt a resolution calling on the Myanmar junta to restore the country’s democratic transition and to all countries “to prevent the flow of weapons into Myanmar,” diplomats said.
+The United Nations General Assembly is expected to adopt a resolution Friday calling on the Myanmar military junta to restore the countries’s democratic transition and for all nations to prevent the flow of weapons into Myanmar, diplomats said.

-The draft resolution also condemns the deadly violence by security forces and calls on the junta to unconditionally release ousted civilian leader Aung San Suu Kyi, President Win Myint “and all those who have been arrested, charged or arbitrarily arrested”.
+The draft resolution also condemns deadly violence by security forces and calls on the ruling junta, which seized power in a coup in February, to release ousted civilian leader Aung San Suu Kyi, President Win Myint and all those who have been arrested, charged or arbitrarily arrested.

-The 193-member assembly is scheduled to consider the resolution, which has more than 50 co-sponsors, on Friday afternoon, and its sponsors hope it will be adopted by consensus to send a strong message to the global opposition army in February. hers.
-1 receiving and supporting a return to Myanmar’s democratic transition, though any nation may seek a vote.
+The 193-member assembly is scheduled to consider the resolution, which has more than 50 co-sponsors, on Friday afternoon.
+Its sponsors hope it will be adopted by consensus in order to send a strong message to the junta about the global condemnation of its February 1 takeover and international support for a return to Myanmar’s democratic transition.
+However, any nation can ask for a vote on the resolution.

-The draft resulted from negotiations by a so-called Nuclear Group including the European Union, many Western nations, and the 10-member Association of Southeast Asian Nations known as ASEAN, which includes Myanmar.
-A UN diplomat said there is an agreement with ASEAN to seek consensus, but what will happen to ASEAN members if there is a vote remains unclear.
+The draft is the result of negotiations by a so-called Nuclear Group, including the European Union, many Western nations and the 10-member Assn. of Southeast Asian Nations, or ASEAN, which includes Myanmar.
+A UN diplomat said he had an agreement with ASEAN to seek consensus.
+How ASEAN members would respond in the event of a vote is unclear.

-The adoption of the resolution would mark one of the few times the most representative UN body has spoken out against a military coup and called for an arms embargo.
+The adoption of the resolution would mark one of several times that the most representative UN body voiced opposition to a military coup and called for an arms embargo.

-UN Ambassador to Canada Bob Rae, a member of the Nuclear Group, said on Thursday that everyone had worked hard “to reach a broad consensus” on the text, and discussions were still ongoing whether it would be adopted by consensus or to be put to a vote
+Canadian Ambassador to the UN Bob Rae, a member of the Nuclear Group, said on Thursday that everyone had worked hard to reach a broad consensus on the text and discussions were still ongoing whether it would be adopted by consensus or to be put to a vote

-Myanmar for five decades had languished under a strict military rule that led to isolation and international sanctions.
-As the generals relinquished control, culminating in the rise of Suu Kyi to leadership in the 2015 election, the international community responded by lifting most of the sanctions and pouring investment into the country.
-Her party was re-elected by a majority in the November election, but the military claims the vote was fraudulent and was taken before the new parliament convened.
+Myanmar languished under strict military rule for five decades, leading to isolation and international sanctions.
+As the generals relinquished control, culminating in the rise of Suu Kyis to leadership in the 2015 election, the international community responded by lifting most of the sanctions and pouring investment into the country.
+Her party was re-elected by a landslide victory in the November election, but the military claims the vote was rigged and was taken before the new parliament is in place.

-Last week, the UN human rights office cited credible reports that at least 860 people have been killed by security forces since February 1, mostly during protests, and that more than 4,800 people – including activists, journalists and opponents – of the junta – are in arbitrary detention.
+Last week, the UN human rights office cited credible reports that at least 860 people have been killed by security forces since February 1, mostly during protests, and that more than 4,800 people including activists, journalists and opponents of juntas are in arbitrary detention.

-The draft calls on “the Myanmar armed forces to respect the will of the people as freely expressed by the results of the November 8, 2020 general elections.
-He also said that Parliament should be allowed to convene and the armed forces and other national bodies should be behave in an “inclusive civil government that is representative of the will of the people.”
+The draft calls on the Myanmar Armed Forces to respect the will of the people as freely expressed by the results of the November 8, 2020 general elections.
+It also says that parliament should be allowed to convene and the armed forces and other national bodies should be introduced. in an inclusive civilian government that is representative of the will of the people.

 Unlike Security Council resolutions, General Assembly resolutions are not legally binding, but they do reflect global opinion, and supporters of the draft believe it will have an impact.